andreterceiro/dio-az-204--azure-functions/README.md

 - **JavaScript**: the use of the file **functions.json**;
 - **TypeScript**: the use of the file **functions.json**;
 - **Power shell**: the use of the file **functions.json**.

+# Associations

+Teacher said that associations are used to connect the function to other resources, like databases.
+Writing in a blob storage is an example of output association.